harvard-nrg/mrverify-rt/README.md

 ```

 ### std
-You can check if the standard deviation of every frame is less than a chosen
+You can check whether or not the standard deviation of every frame is less than
-value using the `std` plugin.
-This is useful for identifying noisy receive
+a particular value using the `std` plugin.
+This is useful for identifying especially
-coils
+noisy receive coils

 ```yaml
 - selector: